Lookingforcommit/5G_NR_V2X_simulator/README.md

 **signalPower** - power of the signal transmitted by the machines, integer

-**receptionThreshold** - minimal signal power requied for the machine receiver to process a message, integer
+**receptionThreshold** - minimal signal power requied for the machine receiver to process a message, float

 **envScenario** - simulation scenario, available options - *highway*, *urban*.
 The default scenario is *highway*.

+**propLossRegion** - the averaging regions for propagation loss chart, integer

+**packagesRegion** - the averaging regions for all the packages-based metrics, integer

 The program can correctly process simulation files of extensions *.csv*, *.xls* and *.xlsx*, an attempt to transfer a file of other extensions will cause an error.